Derek Mills-Roberts: Second World War

 Later in the war, Mills-Roberts took part in the Bergen-Belsen concentration camp's liberation.
-When Luftwaffe field marshal Erhard Milch was captured and surrendered his command baton to Mills-Roberts, the latter vented his anger about the atrocities he had seen at Bergen-Belsen, marching Milch around the camp and demanding to know his thoughts on the terrible sights witnessed.
-Milch's reply (who spoke English) was along the lines of "these people are not human beings in the same way as you and I!"
-This infuriated Mills-Roberts, who took Milch's field marshal's baton from under Milch's arm, and then proceeded to brutally strike it over Milch's head until it broke and then repeatedly beat Milch with a champagne bottle.
-Mills-Roberts went to Field Marshal Bernard Montgomery the following day to apologise for losing his temper with a senior German officer and Montgomery put his hands over his head in mock protection jokingly saying "I hear you've got a thing about Field Marshals", and nothing more was said.
-This incident left Milch with several contusions and a fractured skull.
-The broken pieces were retrieved by his batman and the remains were given to Mills-Robert's wife Jill, who had the baton restored at Swayne Adeney Brigg in London, but the replacement shaft was slightly longer than the original.
+When Generalfeldmarschall Erhard Milch, a very senior-ranking commander in the Luftwaffe, was captured and surrendered his command baton to Mills-Roberts, the latter venting his anger about the atrocities he had seen at Bergen-Belsen, then proceeded to brutally strike the field marshal's baton over Milch's head until it broke.
+The broken pieces of the baton were retrieved by his batman and the remains were given to Mills-Roberts' wife Jill, who had the baton restored at Swaine Adeney Brigg (now Swaine London), but the replacement shaft was slightly longer than the original.
 In later years, Jill sold the baton at auction.
-Before the auction, an injunction was put on the sale by the Milch family, who contested ownership, saying that the baton was 'stolen' from Milch.
+Before the auction, an injunction was put on the sale by the Milch family, who contested ownership, saying that the baton was "stolen" from Milch.
 A local magistrate in the United Kingdom decided that the baton was legitimate war booty and the sale continued; eventually the baton went to an American collector in Florida.
 By June 1945, Mills-Roberts was a brigadier (temporary).

-In the 1950 New Year Honours, Mills-Roberts was appointed a Commander of the Order of the British Empire (CBE).
+In the 1951 New Year Honours, Mills-Roberts was appointed a Commander of the Order of the British Empire (CBE).